nazarioricardo/solace/DISCUSSION.md

 I created pull requests where it made sense, but the work started stacking on itself so there are two main PRs to check.
 The branches being `feat/assignment` and `feat/db`.

+The bulk of the work was on `feat/assignment` so that PR is against `main`.

+The `feat/db` PR is against `feat/assignment`, since I implemented db functionality against `feat/assignment`.

 # Process

 My approach was to focus mainly on functionality, starting with the obvious things first, such as the hydration error.
 Then noticed hot reload wasn't working.